Madhan-mohan14/Agentic-BI/README.md

 ---

-## 🧩 Three Layers of MCP — All in One Project
+## 🧩 TWO Layers of MCP — All in One Project

 This project is one of the few public examples that implements **all three MCP patterns simultaneously**: